BhasherBEL/LanguageLab/MAINTAINING.md

 ### Recurring actions

-- Ensure that the container's log do not report suspicious errors
+- Ensure that the container's log do not report suspicious errors (~biweekly; after merge, important changes on DB)
+  - `docker logs --details <container>`
+    - containers: `docker ps` (languagelab-frontend languagelab-backend(-dev))
+  - or see docs docker
-- Clean up space on the disk (mainly old docker images)
+- Clean up space on the disk (mainly old docker images) (every month)
+  - Server limit = 40 GB
+  - Mainly erase previous docker images
+    - `docker system prune` (`--all`)
+  - `df -h`
+    - /!\ if higher than 90%
+  - [ ] Any way to do this automatically after x days?
-- Ensure that the server is up-to-date (Email the first of each month for that, can be a good remember to do all those preventive tasks)
+- Ensure that the server is up-to-date (Email the first of each month for that, can be a good remember to do all those preventive tasks) (ideally every month)
+  - `sudo apt update`
+  - `sudo apt upgrade`

 ### Known potential issues